 How to Store & Keep Your Linen Smelling Fresh

-Spring clean and give your guests the perfect environment by keeping your linen smelling fresh even after they have been washed.
+Spring clean and give you or your guests the perfect environment by keeping your linen smelling fresh even after they have been washed.
 By storing your towels and bed linen correctly you’ve more chance of them still smelling sweetly when you come to change the bed and bath linen.
+In places such as hotels, linen can end up being stored away for months, so it’s worth taking the follow precautions to be sure it’s always usable, no matter how long it’s been since it was last used.

 Room to Breathe